-An introduction to the interaction of science and technology with social, economic and political development in the twentieth century.
-Major forms of organized scientific research and technological innovation and their differential development in different countries.
-The control of science and technology: basic concepts in science and technology policy; the role of experts in modern societies; social and ethical controversies over science and technology, topics to include genetic engineering and IVF, information technology and work, energy strategies.
+Cat.: A (4) Technological

+An introduction to the interaction of science

+and technology with social, economic and

+political development in the twentieth century.

+Major forms of organized scientific research

+and technological innovation and their

+differential development in different countries.

+The control of science and technology: basic

+concepts in science and technology policy, the

+role of experts in modern societies; social and

+ethical controversies over science and

+technology, topics to include genetic engineering and IVF, information technology and work,

+energy strategies.

-Textbooks: Barnes B. About Science Blackwell, Clarke R. Science and Technology in World Development O.U.P., Pacey A. The Culture of Technology M.I.T.
-Press
+Textbooks: Barnes B., About Science.
+Blackwell; Pacey A., The Culture of Technology, M.I.T.
+Press.

-26.444 Science of Music Cat.: A (1) Physical Exclusions: 26.226.
+26,444 Science of Music

 The patterns and regularities of music are analysed and compared with those of science.
 We examine the way in which instruments produce musical sounds, how sound is transmitted and how we perceive and analyse music.
 The subject has laboratory sessions in which we investigate examples of the phenomena discussed in class.
 (Tone-deaf students would be disadvantaged in the laboratory).
-The subject does not require a detailed knowledge of the terminology of either music or science.
+The course does not require a detailed knowledge of the terminology of either music or science.